Factbox - What happens with Brexit if there's no clear winner of election?

-LONDON Prime Minister Theresa May's Conservative Party failed to win a parliamentary majority in Britain's election on Friday, a shock result that plunges domestic politics into turmoil and could delay Brexit talks.
+LONDON (Reuters) - Prime Minister Theresa May's Conservative Party failed to win a parliamentary majority in Britain's election on Friday, a shock result that plunges domestic politics into turmoil and could delay Brexit talks.

 Reuters calculations based on partial election results showed May could no longer win an outright majority, leaving Britain with a 'hung parliament'.